run2bizdocs/developers/en-us/docs/webservice/webservices-esp.md

     ```

     ```tab="Input Attributes"
-    ​​number - request number in CITSmart.
+    ​​number - request number in 4biz.
 Required when the numberOrigin attribute is not informed. numberOrigin - the request number on the source system.
 Required when the number attribute is not entered. status - status of the request, containing: code - situation code (required).
 Possible values: On End, Suspended, Canceled, Resolved, Reopened, Closed.